Skip to main content

 Co-founder & CEO

-The assumption built into most EV charging deployments is: one network, one CPMS.
+You need more than one CPMS when a single backend can no longer serve every stakeholder that depends on the same charger fleet.
+The assumption built into most EV charging deployments is one network, one CPMS.
 In practice, it rarely stays that way.

-Fleet operators often inherit chargers from acquisitions.
+Fleet operators often inherit chargers from acquisitions, each tied to a different vendor backend.
 Parking operators want one CPMS for billing and another for grid services.
 Enterprise campuses run a corporate CPMS alongside a public roaming network.
 Utilities layer their demand response platform on top of an existing operator backend.

-The obvious approach is to run a TCP-level proxy that duplicates WebSocket frames to multiple backends.
+Duplicating WebSocket traffic fails because OCPP is a request/response protocol, not a one-way feed.
+The obvious approach is a TCP-level proxy that copies WebSocket frames to multiple backends.
 This works at the connection layer but breaks immediately at the application layer.

 You can't proxy OCPP at the TCP level.
-You have to understand the protocol.
+You have to understand the protocol and arbitrate at the message layer.

 A proper multi-CPMS setup requires an application-layer broker that: